 HARC who hold the archive, are also project partners.
 "The archive (…) could become a fantastic resource for a wide range of interests in social history, politics, culture, farming and rural life amongst others.”
 Independent report on Derek Evans’ archive by Russell Roberts 2009.

 The project will involve volunteers, trainees and internships which offer clear career pathway opportunities to people recruited from across the county.
 The wider Herefordshire community will also be involved in the project, with specific targeted groups that include: disadvantaged young people, migrant workers, showmen, Romany travellers, students, and older people.

-About the archive: The extensive Derek Evans archive contains some 200,000 negatives, 729 exhibition prints and ten daily log books.
-A 2009 independent report stated it had: ‘valuable historical, social and cultural significance’.
+About the archive: A 2009 independent report stated it had: ‘valuable historical, social and cultural significance’.
 Derek’s work was highly respected and wide ranging.
 He was a popular and well-known character, involved in local politics, with a great love of sport and jazz.
 He was a hard-working photo-journalist for both national and regional newspapers, and TV companies, with valuable and useful contacts across the county and surrounding areas.
 He even found time to produce award-winning entries to national and international exhibitions, with prestigious features in photographic magazines.